 If you’re unfamiliar with Nelories, they were a duo who released three Japan-only albums in the 1990s.
 Their unique sound based around guitar, accordion and synthesizers caught the ear of John Flansburgh of They Might Be Giants, another band based around guitar, accordion and synthesizers.
 He put out an EP on his short-lived Hello CD of the Month Club, which was, until now, their only American release.

 “Glass Chocolate,” directed by Petridisch, came out today to promote the re-issue of the band’s 1990 Demo EP, released this June by Fish Prints.
 1990 Demo EP is the first release from the new Fish Prints label — and a prestigious one at that.
 Originally a cassette pressing of 50 copies worldwide, the tape sold out so quickly, Fish Prints was forced to do a second pressing of 100 copies more.

 This EP fills in a significant bit of Nelories’ history.
 This the only time Nelories recorded as a trio — Jun Kurihara (vocals and accordion) and Kazmi Kubo (guitar) were joined by Yohjiro on bass.
 The band members were only 15 years old when they recorded it.

 The 1990 Demo EP is has been remastered from the original source audio, and though the original demo tape was hand-dubbed by the band, the Fish Prints release is professionally duplicated.
 In addition to the cassette, you’ll also get a download code and two exclusive buttons.
-(Fun Fact: the button designer for the logo pin was Ant, the writer of the original “Best Band You’ve Never Heard” article!)
+(This gets more interesting as you get more info.
+Fun Fact: the button designer for the logo pin was Ant, the writer of the original “Best Band You’ve Never Heard” article!)